DataDog/documentation/content/en/product_analytics/guide/rum_and_product_analytics.md

 ### Is Session Replay available with Product Analytics?

-Session Replay is a standalone offering that can be purchased alongside Product Analytics.
+[Session Replay][1] is a standalone offering that can be purchased alongside Product Analytics.

 ### What is available to RUM customers versus what is available to Product Analytics customers?
 See the full feature comparison table below.